F5Networks/f5-azure-arm-templates/supported/solutions/autoscale/ltm/new_stack/README.md

 ## Example Command: ./deploy_via_bash.sh --licenseType PAYG --licensedBandwidth 200m --vmScaleSetMinCount 2 --vmScaleSetMaxCount 4 --autoScaleMetric Host_Throughput --appInsights CREATE_NEW --calculatedBandwidth 200m --scaleOutThreshold 90 --scaleInThreshold 10 --scaleTimeWindow 10 --adminUsername azureuser --adminPassword <value> --dnsLabel <value> --instanceType Standard_DS2_v2 --imageName Good --bigIpVersion 13.0.0300 --vnetAddressPrefix 10.0 --tenantId <value> --clientId <value> --servicePrincipalSecret <value> --notificationEmail OPTIONAL --ntpServer 0.pool.ntp.org --timeZone UTC --restrictedSrcAddress "*" --allowUsageAnalytics Yes --resourceGroupName <value> --azureLoginUser <value> --azureLoginPassword <value>
 ```

+## Scaling Thresholds

+ You have three choices on which metric to use for auto scale events, each based on a percentage of the metric which you set in the ARM template:

+  -	**F5_TMM_CPU** - Choosing this option means scaling events are triggered based on the utilization of the BIG-IP VE CPU, specifically the F5 TMM (Traffic Management Microkernel) CPU.
+  -	**F5_TMM_Traffic** - Choosing this option means that scaling events are triggered based on traffic going through the BIG-IP VE TMM.
+These thresholds are based on an aggregate of traffic both in and out, and are based on a percentage of the value you chose in the Calculated Bandwidth option (see below).
+  -	**Host_Throughput** - Choosing this option means scaling events are based on a metric being gathered by Azure on the host itself, specifically Network_Out.
+This is based on a percentage of the value you chose in the Calculated Bandwidth option (see below).

+Both F5_TMM_Traffic and Host_Throughput are based on a percentage of the value you choose from the **Calculated Bandwidth** list.
+For PAYG deployments, this value should match (or could be lower than) the **Licensed Bandwidth** value you are using.
+For example, if you plan to use 200Mbps BIG-IP VEs, you should select 200m from the Calculated Bandwidth list.
+The system then uses this value together with the percentages you enter in **Scale Out Threshold** and **Scale In Threshold** to determine when scaling events occur for these two metrics.
+If you are using the BIG-IQ with a pool of BIG-IP BYOL licenses, there is no Licensed Bandwidth field, so you must specify the bandwidth level in the Calculated Bandwidth field in order for scaling to function properly.

 ## Configuration Example <a name="config">